perl-actions/get-prereqs/README.md

 - `dist.ini` as used by [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla).
   This will only extract the needed to run a `dzil build`, listing them with the unofficial phase of `author`.
+- `_build/params` as emitted by
+  [Module::Build](https://metacpan.org/pod/Module::Build).
+This was used to communicate dependencies before `MYMETA` files were invented.

-Defaults to `MYMETA.json MYMETA.yml META.json META.yml Makefile cpanfile`.
+Defaults to `MYMETA.json MYMETA.yml META.json META.yml Makefile _build/params cpanfile`.

 ### `excludes`